-Registry services is responsible for academic and student administration.
-They work closely with all academic schools and other administration and support departments.
-It comprises two operational areas, each headed by a Deputy Director.
+Registry Services is responsible for academic and student administration.
+They work closely with all academic schools and other administrative and support departments.
+Registry Services is led by the Director of Registry, with two operational areas, each headed by a Deputy.

-The Student Lifecycle team is responsible for the timely, accurate and responsive maintenance of the University's student records, from registration through to graduation and supports the delivery of the university's academic programmes in compliance with the academic regulations.
+The Student Lifecycle team is responsible for the timely, accurate, and responsive maintenance of the University's student records, from enrolment through to graduation and supports the delivery of the university's academic programmes in compliance with the academic regulations.
+Additionally, the team is responsible for maintaining and updating the Academic Regulations, handling Student Appeals, Student Complaints, Student Disciplinary processes, and Academic Misconduct.
+They also manage the production of certificates, timetabling for home provision, and exams for home provision.

-The Student Data and Information Services team are data and statistics experts responsible for the quality of student data, analysis and development of management information and making the statutory returns to various higher education agencies.
+The Student Data and Information Services team consists of data and statistics experts responsible for the quality of student data, analysis and development of management information and making statutory returns to various higher education agencies.
+This team also maintains and updates the curriculum on the student system, manages student transfers, suspensions, and withdrawals, is responsible for enrolment, and produces HEARs (Higher Education Achievement Reports) for Cardiff-based students.